Skip to main content

 Crew areas are not easily accessible from guest areas, but they are all interconnected on their own network of walkways.

-Up and down the corridor are important notices and announcements pinned to the wall, so guests can quickly glance at them as they go about their day.
+Up and down the corridor are important notices and announcements pinned to the wall, so crew members can quickly glance at them as they go about their day.

 Not only are these corridors ways to get around the ship, but they can also be temporary storage.
 Often luggage, garbage, and supplies are stored in these corridors until they can be moved somewhere else.